arock95/Go-Exercism-Labs/README.md

 Anagram               - strings.EqualFold for case insensitive string equality and reflect.DeepEqual for map equality

+Atbash Cipher         - interacting with runes like their ASCII integers (use them in math equations, etc.)

 Bob                   - regexp mustcompile and matchstring, switch/case

 Darts                 - math sqrt/pow (and hypot)